lukeed/gittar/readme.md

 Only attempt to use an existing, cached file.
 No network requests will be dispatched.

-> **Note:** Gittar enacts this option if it detects that there is no network connectivity.
+> **Note:** Gittar enacts this option if it detects that there is no internet connectivity.

 ### gittar.extract(file, target, options)